 Michael Simmer BS CSCS LMT FST

-Have you ever been in the gym or on the golf course and felt discomfort around the top of your shoulder or in your elbow, maybe it goes away quickly, maybe it lingers for a few days and then goes away or maybe it comes and goes with varying levels of pain and discomfort from being annoying to be unbearable?
+Have you ever been in the gyms in Scottsdale or on the golf course and felt discomfort around the top of your shoulder or in your elbow, maybe it goes away quickly, maybe it lingers for a few days and then goes away or maybe it comes and goes with varying levels of pain and discomfort from being annoying to be unbearable?
 So, what the heck is going on in there?
 One of the more common injuries that gym goers, golfers and tennis players alike can suffer from is Bicep Tendonitis, now what causes the tendonitis can be different from person to person, however, the most common cause is from overuse or repetitive motions like a golf swing.
 It can develop over time or can result from a direct injury to other structures as well as a rotator cuff tear or a shoulder impingement.
 So, what happens during the injury?
 And how can we treat it?
 Lets begin with what is happening in the body around the shoulder and tendon.

 The biceps muscle goes from the shoulder to the elbow on the anterior arm.
 Two separate tendons connect the upper part of the biceps muscle to the shoulder.
 The main proximal tendon is the long head of the biceps.
 It attaches the biceps muscle to the top of the shoulder.
 It also blends with the cartilage rim around the shoulder and the labrum.
 The labrum is a border of soft tissue that turns the smooth surface of the shoulder into a deeper socket.
 This makes for the improved fitting of the ball that fits in the socket, making our ball and socket joint in the shoulder.
 Starting at the top of the Shoulder, the tendon of the long head of the biceps runs in front of the arm, the tendon passes within the bicipital groove of the arm and is held in place by the transverse humeral ligament.
 This arrangement keeps the humeral head from sliding too far up within the shoulder.
 The short head of the biceps connects on the scapula (shoulder blade).
 The lower biceps tendon is called the distal biceps tendon, meaning it is attaching further down the arm (distal) and will attach at the elbow.
 The muscles forming the short and long heads of the biceps stay separate until just before the elbow, where they meet and attach at the distal biceps tendon.
 Now, what exactly is a tendon and what is going on in the body?